Plan for Finding a Teaching Job

 - Remember that your cover letter for each application should be unique and targeted to that position or school.

 - Attend the annual “From Candidate to Teacher: How To Get Hired” panel – this is a chance to hear from and speak directly to principals, superintendents and other hiring officials about their hiring procedures and decisions.

 - Consider teacher placement agencies if interested in teaching in private schools.
 Verify that the employer assumes all costs for the service.

-- Set up a mock-interview with the CESS Liaison at Career Services to practice and strengthen interview skills, check out to review sample interview (general and education/teaching) questions.
+- Set up a mock-interview with the CESS Liaison at Career Center to practice and strengthen interview skills, check out to review sample interview (general and education/teaching) questions.

 - Update resume, cover letter, and portfolio.